1onest4r/Leran/README.md

 "=============================================================="

 TODO:
-fix in note taking section the cursor not moving into the blank space
+fix overflowing hasn't fixed on the linux make it cross platform fix in note taking section the cursor not moving into the blank space

 add splash screen for loading stuffs